nihaal237/nihaal237/README.md

 ### CS Undergrad @ FAST-NUCES Lahore · AI/ML & Full-Stack Developer

 I'm a Computer Science Senior passionate about building intelligent systems and practical applications.
-Currently exploring different AI/ML libraries as part of my internship at NETSOL such as LangChain and LangGraph while working on single and multi-agent systems.
+Currently exploring Agentic AI as part of my internship at NETSOL, working with frameworks such as LangChain and LangGraph and experimenting with single and multi-agent architectures.

 ---